 [PDN Domain] PDN_for_VCC1_MIM

-Bus_label VCC1 | VCC1 includes A1 and A2 pins.
+Bus_label VCC1 | assume the bus_label VCC1 includes B1 and B2 pins

-Signal_name VSS
+Signal_name VSS | assume the signal_name VSS includes C1 pin

+[PDN Model] PDN_model_MIM

+…

+[End PDN Model]

-| Note: This [PDN Domain] has the same nodes as PDN_X.
+| Note: This [PDN Domain] has the same terminals as PDN_X.
+In this case,

-| In this case, a simulation may contain multiple On-die PDN
+| a simulation may contain multiple on-die decoupling capacitance PDN models

-| models between VCC1 and VSS when the PDN models under PDN_X and
+| between bus_label VCC1 and signal_name VSS when the PDN Models under PDN_X

-| PDN_for_VCC1_MIM are both enable.
+| and PDN_for_VCC1_MIM are both enabled.

-[PDN model] PDN_model_MIM

-C_pdn 23n 23n 23n

-R_pdn 5m 5m 5m

-R_leak 27k 27k 27k

-[End PDN model]

 [End PDN Domain]

-Keyword: [PDN Model], [End PDN Model]
+Keyword: [End PDN Domain]

 Required: Yes, for each instance of the [PDN Domain] keyword

+Description: Indicates the end of the PDN Domain data.

+Example:

+[End PDN Domain]

+Keyword: [PDN Model]

+Required: Yes, for each instance of the [PDN Domain] keyword

-Description: Marks the beginning and end of a PDN Model description that is used to define the On-die PDN model.
-An On-die PDN model has two ports that connected the nodes specified by [PDN Domain].
-On-die PDN model is consists of three RC values.
-These values represent MOS capacitor, MIM capacitor, metal resistance, parasitic RC, leakage current, etc. The [PDN Model]/[End PDN Model] keyword pair is hierarchically scoped by the [PDN Domain] keyword.
+Description: Marks the beginning of a PDN Model description that is used to define an on-die decoupling capacitance PDN model consisting of three RC values.
+These values represent MOS capacitor, MIM capacitor, metal resistance, parasitic RC, leakage current, etc. An on-die decoupling capacitance PDN model connects between the two terminals specified by the [PDN Domain] keyword.

 Sub-Params: R_pdn, C_pdn, R_leak

 Usage Rules: [PDN Model] has a single argument, which is the name of the associated PDN Model.
 The length of the PDN Model name shall not exceed 40 characters in length.
 Blank characters are not allowed.
-[PDN Domain] shall contain one or more [PDN Model] keywords (identified by a name).
+The [PDN Model]/[End PDN Model] keyword pair is hierarchically scoped by the [PDN Domain]/[End PDN Domain] keywords.
+PDN Domain shall contain one or more [PDN Model] keywords (each identified by a unique name).

-Each [PDN Model] shall contain R_pdn, C_pdn and R_leak sub-parameters.
-If any one of these sub-parameters are lacking, the [PDN Model] keyword is illegal.
+Each PDN Model shall contain R_pdn, C_pdn and R_leak sub-parameters.
+If any one of these sub-parameters are missing, the [PDN Model] keyword is illegal.

-EDA tool may disable all [PDN Model]s that are contained in a [PDN Domain].
-If two or more [PDN Model]s are contained in one [PDN Domain], EDA tool may select one of them.
-The first [PDN Model] entry under the [PDN Domain] keyword shall be considered the default by the EDA tool.
+The EDA tool may disable all PDN Models that are contained in a PDN Domain.
+If two or more PDN Models are contained in one PDN Domain, the EDA tool may select one of them.
+The first [PDN Model] keyword entry under the [PDN Domain] keyword shall be considered the default by the EDA tool.

-For each of sub-parameters, the three columns hold the three values whose order does not depend on magnitude.
+For each of the sub-parameters, the three columns contain values whose order does not depend on magnitude.
 The three entries shall be placed on a single line and shall be separated by at least one whitespace character.
 All three values are required for these sub-parameters.
 C_pdn and R_pdn shall be non-negative numbers (positive or zero).
-R_leak shall be positive numbers (zero is not allowed).
-If a value of C_pdn is zero, EDA tool may ignore it.
+R_leak shall be a positive number (zero is not allowed).
+If a value of C_pdn is zero, the EDA tool may ignore it.
 “NA” is allowed for the second and third column only.
 If the second and/or third column value is NA, then the EDA tool shall use the first column value for simulation.

-The electrical circuit model for three sub-parameters is shown in Figure 1.
-Port1 is connected to a node that is defined by the first Bus_label or Signal_name sub-parameter under the [PDN Domain].
-Port2 is connected to a node that is defined by the second Bus_label or Signal_name sub-parameter under the [PDN Domain].
+The electrical circuit model for the three sub-parameters is shown in Figure XX.
+Terminal 1 is defined by the first Bus_label or Signal_name sub-parameter under the [PDN Domain] keyword.
+Terminal 2 is defined by the second Bus_label or Signal_name sub-parameter under the [PDN Domain] keyword.
+If two or more die pads are associated with a terminal, the PDN Model shorts the die pads when it is enabled.
+When the EDA tool disables all PDN Models in a PDN Domain, the [PDN Domain] keyword and its [PDN Model] keywords will not short die pads associated with the terminal.

-Figure 1 [PDN Model] circuit
+Figure XX – [PDN Model] circuit